OpenIndex/RemoteSupportTool/README.md

 *Remote Support Tool* provides a graphical interface for both sides of a remote support session:

--   *Remote Support Server* is started by the customer, who likes to provide access on his desktop for a support staff.
+-   *Customer Support Tool* is started by the customer, who likes to provide access on his desktop for a support staff.

--   *Remote Support Client* is started by the support staff in order to access the customers desktop remotely.
+-   *Staff Support Tool* is started by the support staff in order to access the customers desktop remotely.

-Because both sides of a support session are covered by *Remote Support Tool*, the software uses its own protocol for communication between client and server.
+Because both sides of a support session are covered by *Remote Support Tool*, the software uses its own protocol for communication between customer and staff.
 The application is currently **not compatible with other VNC based software**.